Herbert

 below about 90 proof.
 As previously noted, such operation is

-associated with a corresponding reduction in the available coolant
+associated with a corresponding reduction in the available

-system heat energy resulting, in turn, in lowered coolant
+coolant system heat energy resulting, in turn, in lowered

-temperatures.
-As coolant temperatures approach the vaporization
+coolant temperatures.
+As coolant temperatures approach the

-temperature of water, fractional distillation is again seen.
+vaporization temperature of water, fractional distillation is

-The present vaporizer does not, however, sacrifice the efficiency
+The present vaporizer does not, however, sacrifice the

-the crown sheet through which the engine coolant is passed.
-Fuel
+vapor chamber above the crown sheet through which the engine

-is sprayed onto this heat exchanger which, in turn, lowers the
+coolant is passed.
+Fuel is sprayed onto this heat exchanger

-coolant temperature and heats and/or vaporizes the fuel.
-The
+which, in turn, lowers the coolant temperature and heats and/or

-unvaporized fuel thereafter contacts the crown sheet where
+vaporizes the fuel.
+The unvaporized fuel thereafter contacts the

-complete vaporization is assured.
+crown sheet where complete vaporization is assured.

 A further advantage of the present vaporizer relates to its